remotion-dev/remotion/packages/docs/docs/lottie/getlottiemetadata.md

 _Part of the [`@remotion/lottie`](/docs/lottie) package._

-Using this function, you can get basic metadata such as dimensions, duration and framerate of a Lottie animation.
+Using this function, you can get the basic metadata such as dimensions, duration and framerate of a Lottie animation.

 ```tsx twoslash title="Animation.tsx"
 // @allowUmdGlobalAccess